 Perimenopause vs. Menopause: What’s the Difference?

 Contrary to popular belief, menopause only lasts a single day — the one that marks an entire year without a period.
-The time leading up to menopause, when a woman has symptoms related to changing hormone levels, is called perimenopause.
+The time and stages leading up to menopause, when a woman has symptoms related to changing hormone levels, is called perimenopause.

 “It's important to recognize that the definition of menopause is 12 consecutive months without menstruation, but that’s one day in time if you look back on your calendar,” says Dr. Alyssa Dweck, Chief Medical Officer at Bonafide.
 She adds that because menopause technically spans just one day, some women refer to every day after menopause as postmenopause.
 “Much of this is semantics, but important distinctions, nonetheless,” Dr. Dweck says.